auth0/docs/articles/connections/social/twitter.md

 ### Login fails with message “Error retrieving email from Twitter”.

-You are using the Login by Auth0 WordPress plugin and have enabled the “Requires Verified Email” setting, but have not explicitly requested permission to retrieve user email addresses for your Twitter app.
-You will need to either configure your Twitter app to request email addresses from users or turn off the **Requires Verified Email** setting in the Login by Auth0 WordPress plugin.
+You are using the Login by Auth0 WordPress plugin and have enabled the **Requires Verified Email** setting, but have not explicitly requested permission to retrieve user email addresses for your Twitter app.
+You will need to either configure your Twitter app to request email addresses from users or disable the **Requires Verified Email** setting in the Login by Auth0 WordPress plugin.

 To configure your Twitter app to request email addresses from users: